enginebai/PyMedium/README.md

 ![](https://raw.githubusercontent.com/enginebai/m2m/master/art/graphic.png)

 The `m2m` is a tool to help you convert medium article into markdown format file.
-It can be used to backup your medium articles or just synchronize your medium to several blog platform.
+It can be used to backup your medium articles or just synchronize your medium to other several blog platforms.

 **Why** is `m2m`?
-For those people who have several blog platforms, it's a real pain :weary: to write your same article again and again or copy/paste and change the format separately to different platform.
+For those people who have several blog platforms, it's a real pain :weary: to write your same article again and again or copy/paste and change the format separately to different platforms.
 The `m2m` is here to solve this problem, once you complete your new medium article, you just use it to export to markdown and import your article.

-> Screenshot

 ## Installation